-As a director, for Queen’s Drama Dr. Walker has twice directed Richard Rose and D.D.
-Kugler’s adaptation of Timothy Findley’s Not Wanted on the Voyage (in 1997 and 2022), and two world premieres of plays by Jennifer Wise, her adaptation of Aristophanes’s Birds (2018), and Orbit, her play about the daughters of Galileo (2014).
-Other shows he directed for Queen’s include a double-bill of Michel Tremblay’s Counter Service and Nina Shengold’s Lives of the Great Waitresses (2012), Thornton Wilder’s Our Town (2010), his own adaptations of Bertolt Brecht’s Drums In the Night (2008) and Odon von Horvath’s Judgement Day (1999), John Lazarus’ Meltdown (2005), Michel Tremblay’s Les Belles Soeurs (2003), Thornton Wilder’s The Skin of Our Teeth (2000), the medieval morality play Everyman (1996) and Elmer Rice’s The Adding Machine (1993).
+As a director for Queen’s Drama, Dr. Walker has twice directed Richard Rose and D.D.
+Kugler’s adaptation of Timothy Findley’s Not Wanted on the Voyage (in 1997 and 2022), and two world premieres of plays by Jennifer Wise—her adaptation of Aristophanes’s Birds (2018) and Orbit, her play about the daughters of Galileo (2014).
+Other shows he directed for Queen’s include a double-bill of Michel Tremblay’s Counter Service and Nina Shengold’s Lives of the Great Waitresses (2012), Thornton Wilder’s Our Town (2010), his own adaptations of Bertolt Brecht’s Drums In the Night (2008), Odon von Horvath’s Judgement Day (1999), John Lazarus’ Meltdown (2005), Michel Tremblay’s Les Belles Soeurs (2003), Thornton Wilder’s The Skin of Our Teeth (2000), the medieval morality play Everyman (1996), and Elmer Rice’s The Adding Machine (1993).
 For six summers, from 2001 to 2006, he also wrote and directed the touring children’s plays performed by The Barefoot Players, a group of Queen’s Drama students who are hired each summer to produce and perform for the children of the Kingston area.